theKashey/used-styles/README.md

 const criticalCSS = getCriticalStyles(markup, stylesLookup);
 // append this link to the header output
 ```
+Any _bulk_ CSS operations, both `getCriticalStyles` and `getUsedStyles` __are safe__ and preserve the selector rule order.
+You __may combine__ both methods, to prefetch full styles, and inline critical CSS.

+!
+Keep in mind - calling two functions is as fast, as calling a single one !

 ### Stream rendering
+Please keep in mind - stream rendering in `NOT SAFE` in terms of CSS, as long as __it might affect the ordering of selectors__.
+Only pure BEM and Atomic CSS are "safe", _just some CSS_ would not be compatible.
+Please __test__ results before releasing into production.

+> If you do not understand why and how selector order is important - please __do not use__ stream transformer.

 Stream rendering is much harder, and much more efficient.
 The idea is to make it efficient, and not delay Time-To-First-Byte.
 And the second byte.